*Home > Questions & Answers

 business owners want control over 'their own' names.
 Q5 - Why not just use numbers – many email addresses do that.
 Why add a new character like the asterisk to domain names?
 Won't that confuse people and increase the risk of name abuse?
 A5

-there is a simple, if relatively insecure, method to increase
+a simple, if relatively insecure, method to increase the name

-the name space.
-Good reasons for introducing an
+space.
+Good reasons for introducing an addressing token

-addressing token in domain names include the security of
+in domain names include the security of acknowledging that

-acknowledging that others have 'the same' name.
-Another
+others have 'the same' name.
+Another is that company,

-is that company, product and trademark names may already end
+product and trademark names may already end in a number.

-as a domain name.
-There are lots of channel 5s in the world
+channel5.com as a domain name.
+There are lots of channel 5s in

-and the second registrant can't be expected to register as channel51.com
+the world and the second registrant can't be expected to

 already provide a list of potential domains to select from as